What’s your go-to birthday cake? I’m taking a wild guess and crossing my fingers that it’s the best chocolate birthday cake with chocolate frosting.

 My dream cake?
 Literally any cake someone else bakes for me, amen.
 Though if they happen to bake an angel food cake topped with mountains of fresh raspberry whipped cream that would be the dream of dreams.
 Bakers know not to be choosers when it comes to their own birthday cakes.
 Any cake we didn’t make is the birthday cake of our dreams and we thank you.

 Let’s talk about your birthday cake…. or your son’s, or your wife’s, or your second cousin’s, or your neighbor down the way – EVERYONE needs cake and heck, in this year of our Lord 2021, let’s make it an unbelievable chocolate on chocolate masterpiece with a smear of peanut butter for good measure.

 At the start of the year The Kitchn recreated my version of Everybody’s Birthday Cake – a simple yellow cake that can be made as a 9×13-inch sheet cake, 2 9-inch layers, or cupcakes and I thought – it’s high time for a chocolate version of Everybody’s Birthday Cake.
-And where there is chocolate. let there be at least a hint of peanut butter.
+And where there is a chocolate cake recipe, let there be at least a hint of peanut butter.

 Ready to grease your cake pans, friends?
 There’s always a birthday to celebrate – let’s go big!

 Now, you might need a few other things on this cake journey.
 I’ve got you covered.